aude/python-path-experiment/README.md

 | Installing packages                       | ✔          |

-`PYTHONPATH` emerged as the easy solution that worked best for monorepos, while `python script.py` was the easy solution that worked best for multirepos.
+`PYTHONPATH` emerged as the easy solution that worked best for monorepos, while `python package/script.py` was the easy solution that worked best for monoliths and multirepos.

 Installing packages worked best, but was less easy.

-If you know something not covered, feel free to make a pull request!
+If you know something not covered here, feel free to make a pull request!

 Bonus question
 --------------